tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-statefulserviceupdatedescription.md

 - Metrics - Indicates the ServiceLoadMetrics property is set.
 The value is 256.
 - DefaultMoveCost - Indicates the DefaultMoveCost property is set.
 The value is 512.
 - ScalingPolicy - Indicates the ScalingPolicies property is set.
 The value is 1024.
+- ServicePlacementTimeLimit - Indicates the ServicePlacementTimeLimit property is set.
+The value is 2048.
+- MinInstanceCount - Indicates the MinInstanceCount property is set.
+The value is 4096.
+- MinInstancePercentage - Indicates the MinInstancePercentage property is set.
+The value is 8192.
+- InstanceCloseDelayDuration - Indicates the InstanceCloseDelayDuration property is set.
+The value is 16384.

 ____